alihashmi2288/Milestone-2-Publish-on-GitHub-and-Host-on-Vercel/README.md

-# Milestone1-Static-Interactive-Resume-Builder-
+# Milestone2-Hackathon-Resume-Builder-
-Milestone 1: Static Interactive Resume Builder
+Milestone 2: Publish on GitHub and Host on Vercel